aidmax/structurizr-cli-action/README.md

           # optional parameters
           url: # The Structurizr API URL (optional; defaults to https://api.structurizr.com)
           passphrase: # The passphrase to use (optional; only required if client-side encryption enabled on the workspace)
+          merge: # Whether to merge layout information from the remote workspace (optional: defaults to true)
+          archive: # Whether to store the previous version of the remote workspace (optional; default to true)
 ```

 ## Details